 But There Are Still Some Variations…

-As you can see, MT services will USUALLY make the most money if they pay their MTs by the visual character method navigate to this website.
+As you can see, MT services will USUALLY make the most money if they pay their MTs by the visual character method.
 I say “usually” because there are some variations within some services that may influence the line counting method, sometimes in your favor and sometimes in their favor.

 Let’s take a quick look at a few of those: